 There's also a new picture-in-picture viewing mode, following on from the same-named mode in iOS 9 on the iPad.
 Picture-in-picture "lets you float video from Safari or iTunes in a window over your desktop as you work", in Apple's words, and you can pin this video mini-window to one corner of your screen, where it will stay even if you switch spaces.

-With design changes largely taking a back seat this year, the focus was instead on the new features.
+With design changes largely taking a back seat in the 2016 update, the focus was instead on the new features.
 As usual, there are a couple of headline features (including one that we're particularly pleased about, and will look at first), and a long list of small functions and tweaks.
 Often when updating the OS on your Mac it's the accumulated small changes that make the real difference.